Social Media For Small Business

 Which social media websites are the best for my business?

-Some of the more popular social media websites are Twitter, Facebook, YouTube, LinkedIn, Flickr, Digg, and many others.
-LinkedIn is great for networking while Digg is great for bookmarking websites you find interesting on the Internet.
+Some of the more popular social media websites are Twitter, Facebook, YouTube, LinkedIn, Flickr, and many others.
+LinkedIn is great for networking.
 Twitter is great for announcing what your company is working on and Flickr is great at sharing recent corporate outing photographs.
 Anything that you would want to share with your customers, there is a social media website that will meet your needs.

 One of the more commonly known social media websites is Facebook.
 And it recently made news that small businesses need to pay attention to.
 ComScore just released its November 2009 Media Metrix data, which shows an important milestone recently reached by Facebook, which is 100 million monthly U.S. visitors.
 Those numbers put Facebook in the same group as Google, Yahoo, and Microsoft websites when talking about website traffic volume.
 That is a staggering metric that illustrates that social media is not a passing fad but rather a strategic public relations tool for the small business.